Rich from heavy cream, whole milk, and shredded cheese, this is the Best Scalloped Potatoes Recipe on earth. Just ask my husband!

 Melt butter in a large pot, then saute the onion and sauté until soft.
 Add garlic and sauté until fragrant and remove from heat so the garlic doesn't burn.

-Add the cream, milk, thyme, salt, pepper and potatoes, return to heat and bring to a simmer.
+Add the cream, milk, thyme, salt, pepper, and potatoes, return to heat and bring to a simmer.
 Cover and let simmer for about 15 minutes or until potatoes are almost tender.
+Gently mix in the ham.

 Remove the thyme, then place the potato mixture into a shallow, 3-quart baking dish.
 Sprinkle with the shredded cheese.